 I was browsing the Asian grocery store the other day, and I came across a vegetable that I used to eat a lot growing up.
-Naturally, I wondered if this nutritious and inexpensive vegetable, bean sprouts, was “keto-friendly,” and here’s what I found.
+Naturally, I wondered are bean sprouts keto friendly?

 Bean sprouts have 4 grams of net carbs for a 1-cup serving, making them a perfect vegetable choice while following a keto diet.
 Bean sprouts are a great way to add more food volume for satiety and almost an essential ingredient in many Asian dishes, keto or otherwise.